This is a quick walkthrough of getting your first web service up and running whilst having a look at the how some of the different components work.

 binds its value to the public string property of Name.

 Let's access the route to see what comes back.
-Go to the following URL in your address bar, where <root_path> is your server address.
+Go to the following URL in your address bar:

 You will see a snapshot of the Result in a HTML response format.
 To change the return format to Json, simply add ?format=json